tdhopper/pythonplot.com/INTRO.md

 [Pandas plots](https://pandas.pydata.org/pandas-docs/stable/visualization.html "pandas documentation") provides the "basics to easily create decent looking plots" from data frames.
 It provides about 70% of what I want to do day-to-day.
 Importantly, it lacks robust faceting capabilities.

-[plotnine](https://plotnine.readthedocs.io/en/stable/ "plotnine: A grammar of graphics for Python"): "plotnine is an implementation of a grammar of graphics in Python, it is based on ggplot2." __plotnine__ is a recent attempt to directly translate ggplot2 to Python; despite some quirks and bugs, it works very well for a young product.[^ggpy]
+"[plotnine](https://plotnine.readthedocs.io/en/stable/") is an implementation of a grammar of graphics in Python, it is based on ggplot2." plotnine is a recent attempt to directly translate ggplot2 to Python; despite some quirks and bugs, it works very well for a young product.[^ggpy]

 "[Seaborn](https://seaborn.pydata.org/ "Seaborn: statistical data visualization") is a Python visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive statistical graphics." __Seaborn__ makes beautiful plots but is geared toward specific statistical plots, not general purpose plotting.
+It provides a high-level interface for drawing attractive statistical graphics."
+Seaborn makes beautiful plots but is geared toward specific statistical plots, not general purpose plotting.
 It does have a powerful [faceting utility function](http://seaborn.pydata.org/tutorial/axis_grids.html) that I use regularly.

 [^ggpy]: There is also [ggpy](https://github.com/yhat/ggpy "ggplot port for python"), a ggplot2 port, from the company formerly known as yhat.
 It appears to be abandoned.